If you can't get outdoors, bring nature inside!

 Use the floor

 - Use tape or other craft supplies to create a stream across your floor.
-Tape grey paper “rocks” to create stepping stones for crossing your classroom creek.
+Tape grey paper "rocks" to make stepping stones for crossing your classroom creek.

 When students arrive, play a different animal song for each day of the week.
-For example, play cardinal songs on Mondays, play chickadee calls on Tuesdays, etc. After a while, students will be able to identify the songs in nature.
+For example, play cardinal songs on Mondays, and chickadee calls on Tuesdays, etc. After a while, students can identify the songs in nature.